Bamber Bridge: Bus

+and Stagecoach Cumbria and North Lancashire.

+A service for Lancashire County Council is operated by Holmeswood Coaches from Preston to Croston.

 Politics

 Local

 Bamber Bridge is an unparished area within South Ribble District.
 Following boundary reforms in 2015 it has been split between two wards on the borough council, both of which are represented by two councillors.

 County

 Bamber Bridge is covered by two electoral divisions on Lancashire County Council.
 The first, Lostock Hall & Bamber Bridge, covers the majority of Bamber Bridge.
 The second, South Ribble East, covers part of the south and east of Bamber Bridge.

 Parliamentary

 Following their review of parliamentary representation in Lancashire, the Boundary Commission for England created a modified Ribble Valley seat and the three Bamber Bridge electoral wards at that time—Bamber Bridge East, Bamber Bridge North and Bamber Bridge West—moved into this constituency at the 2010 UK general election.

 Following a further boundary review completed in 2023 the area remained in the Ribble Valley constituency.
 This means that Bamber Bridge is currently represented in the House of Commons by Maya Ellis, the Labour Party MP for Ribble Valley.